 Redundancy measures are put into place to prevent the loss of time sensitive data, but still fall short of implementing TSN technologies within your Ethernet network.

-Benefits of TSN for Your Substation
+Benefits of Real Time Communication for Your Substation

 While some parts of TSN are still currently being developed by the IEEE, the technologies currently available to us offer up an entirely new level of determinism in data transfer.
 The goal is for current and future Ethernet networks to provide substations with: